IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI: Introduction

 Our contributions are threefold:

-\begin{itemize} \item Results from a formative study providing an understanding of the limitations of using generative AI for design exploration and three design goals for the design of \sysname{}. \item \sysname{}, a system with novel interaction techniques for generative design exploration workflows that externalizes exploratory intents into manipulable and reusable units, supporting non-linear and iterative exploration. \item Findings from a user study demonstrating that \sysname{} enhances efficiency, diversity, and continuity in design exploration compared to traditional methods. \end{itemize}
+\begin{itemize} \item Formative study findings providing an understanding of the limitations of current generative AI in supporting divergent intent, and a conceptual framework that decomposes divergent intent into three components: \textit{property}, \textit{direction}, \textit{range}. \item \sysname{}, which externalizes divergent intents into manipulable and reusable units, demonstrated to be effective through a comparative study. \item Design implications for supporting intent reuse in design exploration, derived from a longitudinal study that reveals how and why reuse features are employed across different contexts. \end{itemize}